It’s almost impossible to put into words how important sleep is.

 - Blackout sleep masks

-As briefly touched earlier, there are some sleeping masks that are designed to block out as much light as possible.
+As briefly touched earlier, there are some masks that are designed to block out as much light as possible.
 With them, you’ll get total darkness, making them the most effective sleep masks on the market.

 - Weighted sleep masks